 A business continuity plan is built by following a process which starts with analysing your business.
 This analysis helps businesses understand each of their services, the dependencies on these services, and which parts of the business generate the most revenue.
 Coincidentally, this is the identical information an organisation needs when it seeks to plan, develop and execute a plan for business growth.

 Digital Sense offers Veeam Cloud Connect which gives you the ability to rapidly and securely backup your data to the Digital Sense Data Centre, without the cost and complexity of developing and sustaining an off-site business continuity environment.

 By utilising this enterprise-grade cloud-based service, you can grow and secure your business cost-effectively with the support of business continuity professionals who can advise and guide you on the best way possible to achieve your objectives.

 Ransomware has made the headlines on numerous occasions as the primary malicious threat facing organisational IT systems and its attacks can be severe.
 Find out how you can protect your data from such an attack in our article: Ransomware: Why Backup and Recovery is your Only Real Line of Defence.

 Digital Sense has leading solutions which are able to manage data protection across all environments, be they ON-PREMISE, HYBRID, DEDICATED AND PUBLIC CLOUD.
 They are proficient in delivering high availability for mission-critical environments, whilst protecting customer IP and confidential information.

-To find out more about how Digital Sense and Veeam are working together to ensure your businesses digtial is always on:
+Find out more about how Digital Sense and Veeam are working together to ensure your businesses digital is always on: